Xah JavaScript Style Guide for FP

 Xah's JavaScript style guide, for functional programing.
-Ordered roughly from most important to less.
+Ordered roughly from most important, easy to do, to more advanced.

 Code Formatting